Primary schools potential closure / merger plans

 Four schools in the borough are currently considered to potentially merge into two schools on one of the existing sites.

-The schools that may merge in September 2024 are:
+The schools that will merge in September 2024 are:

 • Colvestone Primary School and Princess May Primary School, onto the Princess May site.
-This means that if the decision is to proceed Colvestone would close in August 2024, and all pupils will be offered the option of moving to Princess May starting September 2024
+This means that Colvestone will close in August 2024, with all pupils offered the option of moving to Princess May if they so choose

 • Baden Powell Primary School and Nightingale Primary School, onto the Nightingale site.
-This means that if the decision is to proceed Baden Powell would close in August 2024, and all pupils will be offered the option of moving to Nightingale starting September 2024
+This means that Baden Powell will close in August 2024, with all pupils offered the option of moving to Nightingale if they so choose

-Merging schools that have seen large decreases in pupil numbers brings significant benefits, including:
+Merging schools that have seen large decreases in pupil numbers can bring significant benefits, including:

 • Increased specialist expertise from a wider teaching team